top of page

 How much iron does your body need?

-Iron requirements for individuals differ depending on gender, age and other factors.
-The recommended dietary allowance (RDA) of iron for different gender and age groups in Singapore¹ are listed below.
+The recommended dietary allowance (RDA) of iron for different genders and age groups in Singapore¹ are listed below.

 Gender